worldline/observability-workshop/docs/workshop.md

 >
 > Imported dashboards are available directly from the ``Dashboards`` section of Grafana.

-👀 Explore the ``JVM Micrometer`` dashboard: it works almost out of box.
+👀 Explore the ``JMX Overview`` dashboard: it works almost out of box.
 It contains a lot of useful information about JVMs running our services.

-The ``application`` filter (top of the dashboard) let you select the service you want to explore metrics.
+The ``job`` filter (top of the dashboard) let you select the service you want to explore metrics.

 ### Incident!